top of page

 eleanorose1999@gmail.com

-As a multimedia artist, El Gleghorn’s work focuses on the topic of feminism.
-Her main fascination with this surrounds issues of inequality between the sexes and the empowerment of women.
-Throughout her practice so far, Gleghorn has come to realise that she enjoys covering a wide range of issues that relate to feminism in her work.
-Her strong personal interest in topics such as street harassment, sexism and the sexualisation of female bodies drives her to continue the development of her practice, making her want to spread the context behind her pieces even more.
-Gleghorn hopes that her work will educate people on these issues, or help to start open conversations that are traditionally seen as ‘man-hating’ or pointless.
+Throughout her practice so far.
+El’s strong personal interest in topics such as sexism and inequality drives her to continue the development of her practice, making her want to spread the context behind her pieces even more.
+El hopes that her work will educate people on these issues, or help to start open conversations that are usually seen as ‘man-hating’ or pointless.

-The use of visible text in her work is significant, as it pushes these contexts forward to viewers.
+The hyper-feminine characteristics used to decorate her sculptures are significant, as these factors add to the gender stereotypes and inequality context behind her pieces.
 Gleghorn uses a wide range of materials throughout her practice.
 Notably, she has found that the use of specific materials is not an important element in her work, and finds herself using whatever material is best fitting to execute the ideas behind each piece.
-Gleghorn takes inspiration from a variety of different historical and contemporary women (these including, but not limited to: artists, writers and activists) such as Florence Given and Emmeline Pankhurst.
-These inspiring women influence Gleghorn to strive for equality and peace through making artwork.
+Gleghorn takes inspiration from a variety of different historical and contemporary women (these including, but not limited to: artists, writers and activists) such as Jessica Walsh and Emmeline Pankhurst.
+These inspiring women influence Gleghorn to strive for equality and peace through making sculptures.

 Additionally, context is a very significant element in her pieces, as she has found that conducting research on the topic of feminism has led to the discovery of incredibly portentous stories throughout history, her particular interest being that of British suffrage.
 Gleghorn is well trained in the use of many materials as well as artistic techniques and processes, all of which come in useful for each type of work she wishes to execute, giving her the artistic freedom to make a variety of different artwork.